pyca/cryptography/docs/fernet.rst

         >>> f.decrypt(token)
         b'my deep dark secret'

-    :param bytes key: A URL-safe base64-encoded 32-byte key.
+    :param key: A URL-safe base64-encoded 32-byte key.
 This **must** be kept secret.
 Anyone with this key is able to create and read messages.
+    :type key: bytes or str

     .. classmethod:: generate_key()